-As part of CLDC’s continuous activist defense program, we invite you to learn about Strategic Lawsuits Against Public Participation (SLAPPs) and how to best armor you or your organization by joining a free webinar with Lauren Regan, our Executive Director & Senior Staff Attorney, and Kristina Flores, Climate Campaigner at Stand.earth.
-In advance of the webinar we want to offer some background and context about what Strategic Lawsuits Against Public Participation (SLAPP) suits are and how unethical individuals and deep-pocketed corporations use them as a tool to attempt to chill public protest, waste their enemies’ resources, and sap the morale of those resisting them.
+As part of CLDC’s continuous activist defense program, we invite you to learn about Strategic Lawsuits Against Public Participation (SLAPPs) and how to best armor you or your organization by requesting access to our free webinar with Lauren Regan, our Executive Director & Senior Staff Attorney, and Kristina Flores, Climate Campaigner at Stand.earth.
+We want to offer some background and context about what Strategic Lawsuits Against Public Participation (SLAPP) suits are and how unethical individuals and deep-pocketed corporations use them as a tool to attempt to chill public protest, waste their enemies’ resources, and sap the morale of those resisting them.

 On the surface, SLAPPs pretend to be legitimate civil lawsuits, but are actually frivolous abuses of the court system intended to silence those who threaten capitalism and are part of a global trend of harassing, intimidating, and jailing climate defenders, antifascists, and other social justice activists.